|What||Dakar 2021 Day 11 Report|

 Sainz held on for third, while Qassimi lost time, dropping back to seventh behind Yazeed Al Rajhi and Dirk von Zitzewitz’ Hilux and ahead of SA hero Giniel de Villiers and Alex Haro’s Gazoo Hilux and Vladimir Vasilyev’s Mini.
 SA crews Shameer Variyawa and Dennis Murphy were provisionally 15th at the time of writing as Brian Baragwanath and Taye Perry’s Century Corvette slipped down the order in the final sector.

 Day eleven was however sensational among the two wheelers.
-It started with Argentine Honda rider Kevin Benavides leading overall overnight by a minute . over Californian teammate and first on the road Thursday Ricky Brabec.
+It started with Argentine Honda rider Kevin Benavides leading overall overnight by a minute, over Californian teammate and first on the road today, Thursday winner Ricky Brabec.
 Spaniard Joan Barreda sat ten minutes adrift on the third Honda, with KTM hope, Brit Sam Sunderland 15 minutes off the lead but in a far more favourable eighth starting position.

 Brabec and Benavides held the advantage early on with KTM rider Daniel Sanders leading and Husqvarna man Pablo Quintanilla splitting the Hondas.
 Then Barreda had a brilliant run through the long fourth sector to jump into contention and split his teammates overall.
 Sunderland meanwhile took eight minutes out of Benavides’ lead.
 But Barreda struggled to find the fuel oasis and ran out of fuel.
 He was out!

-Sanders meanwhile piled on the pressure as used his favourable starting position to speed past Brabec as he closed down to just 46 seconds off Benavides’ overall lead att he final waypoint The Argentine however enjoyed a better run home to fend the flying KTM off overall.
+Sanders meanwhile piled on the pressure as he used his favourable starting position to speed past Brabec as he closed down to just 46 seconds off Benavides’ overall lead at the final waypoint.
+The Argentine however enjoyed a better run home to fend the flying KTM off overall.
 Sunderland did enough to take his first 2021 stage from Quintanilla and Benavides, with Brabec sixth behind KTM duo Daniel Sanders and Matthias Walkner.

 Giovanni Enrico took the Quad win for the day ahead of overall leader Manual Andujar and Pablo Copetti, while Seth Quinteiro bounced back to lead the Light Cars from that class’ overall leader Francisco Lopez-Contardo and Kris Meeke.
 And Anton Shibalov was ahead of his overall Truck leading teammate Simitry Sotnikov and Aliaxei Vishneuski’s MAZ.

 Friday’s final fling is a 227 km dash to Jeddah and the finish.
-Nothing can go wrong that said.
-Thinks again!
+Nothing can go wrong they say.
+Think again!

 Issued on behalf of Dakar 2021 Daily News